King Cake

 Instructions

-1. In a large bowl combine 1-1/2 cups flour, sugar, orange zest, and salt.
+1. In a large bowl, combine 1-1/2 cups flour, sugar, orange zest, and salt.
 Add the sponge, eggs, almond extract, brandy, and butter pieces.
 Beat for 2 minutes, or until smooth.
-Add remaining flour, 1/2 cup at a time, stirring with a wooden spoon or plastic spatula until a soft dough that pulls away from the side of the bowl forms.
+Add remaining flour, 1/2 cup at a time, stirring with a wooden spoon or plastic spatula until a soft dough forms that pulls away from the side of the bowl.

 3. Grease a large bowl.
 Place dough in the bowl and turn to coat it on all sides.
 Cover with plastic wrap and set aside at room temperature for about 2 hours, or until doubled in size.

-4. Grease 2 baking sheets or line with parchment paper.
+4. Grease two baking sheets or line with parchment paper.
 Turn dough out onto a lightly floured work surface.
-Separate into 2 same-size balls.
+Separate into two equal balls.
 Return one ball to the bowl, and lightly cover it with plastic wrap.
-Pat and roll the remaining dough into a rectangle (about 11 inches by 17 inches).
+Pat and roll the remaining dough into a rectangle (about 11 by 17 inches).
 Sprinkle with 1 cup candied fruit.
-Place the plastic baby or trinket on the dough amid the candies (if using).
+Place the plastic baby or trinket (if using) on the dough amid the candies.
 Starting with the side farthest from you, roll the dough toward you, capturing the candied fruit.
 Place on the lined baking sheet, forming a circle.
 Moisten fingers with water and pinch the ends together.

 5. To help cake retain its hole in the middle, grease the exterior of a small, ovenproof pan or cup (without a handle) and place it in the center.
 Cover loosely with plastic wrap and set aside to rise for 2 hours, or until doubled in size.
-Repeat with remaining ball of dough.
+Repeat with remaining dough ball.

 6. Preheat oven to 375°F about 15 minutes before baking.
 Paint each dough ring with beaten egg yolks.
 Bake for 40 minutes, or until browned and a toothpick inserted into the middle comes out clean.
 Brush each cake ring with 1 tablespoon of melted butter.
 Set aside and make the glaze.